Key Takeaways

 Occasional anxiety is a natural part of life for most people.
 But when it’s interfering with your ability to function, it could be a sign that you’re living with a mental health condition like GAD.
 If you’re experiencing severe anxiety, know that affordable, accessible treatment is just a few clicks away.

 With Rula, you can connect with an in-network therapist who offers the specialized mental healthcare you deserve without having to wait weeks or months for an appointment.
-In just a few minutes, you can use our therapist-matching program to find the right provider for your needs and schedule your first session for as early as this week.
+In just a few minutes, you can use our therapist-matching program to find the right provider for your needs and schedule your first session for as soon as tomorrow.
 From there, our team will be there to support you and answer any questions that come up along the way.